daigotanaka/daigotanaka.github.io/post-postmodern-times.md

 job requires a lot of manual work from data cleansing to the hyper-parameter tuning of machine learning algorithm.
 That may keep our day full and we may think our j ob is secure that way.
-But such tedious jobs will be replaced by computer algorithms sooner than later.
+But such tedious jobs will be replaced by computer algorithms soon.
 In fact, as a data scientist, you should be the one who is always thinking how to automate them so you can focus only on what matters.

 In the era of the machine getting increasing smarter, I would like to focus on the activities that make human smarter.
-I always keep that in mind when I engage with my clients.
+Machine and human are different also in that machines need objectives defined by a human.
+They cannot envision the future based on the human value system.
+Acquiring concrete skills to get things done is important, but today's valuable skills may get less obsolete tomorrow and it may be replaced by what machine can do.
+Polishing our value system within, envisioning the future, thinking critically to achieve our objectives - I think those are increasingly important things to do every day as human.

 Daigo Tanaka is the founder and principal data scientist at Anelen, Co, LLC.
 If your company is interested in using data science towards corporate strategy,